Neural Scaling Laws of Deep ReLU and Deep Operator Network: A Theoretical Study: Proof of main Results

 where $\ub=[u(\cbb_1), u(\cbb_2),...,u(\cbb_{c_U})]^{\top}$, $a_k$'s are coefficients depending on $f$ and satisfying $|a_k|\leq R_f$.
 The constant hidden in $O$ depends on $\gamma_1,\beta_U,d_1,L_f,L_U$.

 \end{theorem}

 Theorem \ref{thm_functional} is proved in Section \ref{proof.functional}.
 The network architecture is illustrated in Figure \ref{fig.functinoal}.
 Theorem \ref{thm_functional} expresses the functional network as a sum of $H$ parallel branches, and the network architecture of each branch is quantified.
 In the following, we express the functional network as one large network and quantifies the network architecture of this large network.
+This network can be achieved by stacking the parallel branches together.
+It has depth similar to that of each $\widetilde{q}$ and width being $H$ times of the width of each $\widetilde{q}_k$, as shown in Figure \ref{fig.functinoal}.